Dirtiest cruise ships revealed: from beer tap sludge to maggot infestations

 Other cruise ships scored a satisfactory level, but only just made it past the threshold, such as Princess Cruises’ Caribbean Princess, Carnival Cruises’ Carnival Breeze, Ritz-Carlton Yacht Collection’s Evrima and MSC Cruises’ Magnifica, which all scored an 86 at most recent inspections.

-MSC Cruises said in a statement to the Daily Mail that they “rigorously adhere” to health and sanitation protocols and while their score was satisfactory, they have made further improvements onboard.
+MSC Cruises said in a statement to the The Indpendent that they “rigorously adhere” to health and sanitation protocols and while their score was satisfactory, they have made further improvements onboard.

 There were 19 cruises that scored 100 this year, including, Royal Carribean’s Brilliance of the Seas and Carnival Cruises’ Carnival Spirit.